IBT-FMI/COSplay/README.rst

 COSplay (Contrast optimized stimulus player) is a Python based software solution for the deliveriy of stimulus sequences in stimulus evoked fMRI experiments.
 It is fully compatible with the stimulus sequence optimization package COSgen_.
+The software is best used in conjunction with a COSplayer, an open source device, assembly instructions for which can be found `here`__.

 Features
 --------